 – Bye bye buying new plastic!
 That’s a win itself.
 This safety razor will last me forever and so I never have to buy plastic razor blades again.

-– The only waste that’s still left are the blades, since these do need replacement.
+– The blades are the only waste, since these do need replacement.
 They’re made out of stainless steel and are 100% recyclable.
 You have to order those stainless steel blades and I’ve done this twice now.
 My best guess is that one blade lasts me 3 months.
 It really depends on how often you shave and how you take care of the blades.
 Drying them after use is one way to make them last longer.

-– The blades I bought are from Astra and cost me 7,50 euros for 30 blades.
+– The blades I bought are from Astra and cost me 7,50 euros for 30 blades (from this site, this is not an affiliate link!).
 That lasts me 7,5 years!
 That’s 1 euro each year for shaving (I use soap as a shaving cream in addition).
 I choose to buy 30 blades to save transporting emissions (rather than buying 5 blades each time and them being send to me 6 times, this now happens in one ride when I buy 30 blades).
 I chose the blades from Astra because they’re packed in cardboard and paper (which are both renewable and 100% recyclable).
 Mind you, if you’re looking for another brand, watch out, some suppliers send the blades in plastic.

 That investment from 47,37 euros will be returned because of the low costs of the blades and it’s all zero waste!